GEMDevEng/MicroSite-Forge/MicroSite Forge Billing.md

 - Any config (e.g., tailwind for new buttons).

 Output in a structured format: 1.
 Backend Code, 2.
 Frontend Code, 3.
 Testing Scripts, 4.
 Deployment Steps.
 Ensure compatibility with existing features (e.g., batch launches unaffected).
 If needed, suggest minimal UI changes for a clean UX.

----

-This prompt is optimized for clarity and completeness—your AI should generate actionable code.
-If you need tweaks (e.g., focus on one gateway first), let me know!